AntonioLopez98/DCLF_RL/README.md

 ### Reinforcement Learning

-In `src/` contains two folder for running our approach on a Dubins Car example and the Lunar Lander environment from OpenAI.
-Run `src/dubins_model_gymenv/dubins_CLF.py to see a little demo of the Dubins Car trajectory after the training process.
-Run
+In `src/` there are two folders for running our approach on a Dubins Car example and the Lunar Lander environment from OpenAI.
+Run `src/dubins_model_gymenv/dubins_CLF.py to see a demo of the Dubins Car trajectory after training.

 ## Contact
-For any questions on how to use this code, do not hesitate to reach out to Antonio Lopez at [alopezz@utexas.edu](mailto:alopezz@utexas.edu) or open an issue.
+For any questions on using this code, do not hesitate to contact Antonio Lopez at [alopezz@utexas.edu](mailto:alopezz@utexas.edu) or open an issue.